 Nowadays fingernails serve a cosmetic purpose, but their primitive uses included digging and defending.
-Nails also protect your fingertips as well as enhance your ability to pick up items.
+Nails also protect your fingertips and enhance your ability to pick up items.

 Nails are made from keratin, a protein that’s also found in your hair.
 Nails have multiple tough layers that can peel.
 This can cause them to appear thin or become weakened, causing them to split.
 The medical term for peeling or splitting fingernails is onychoschizia.

 It takes six months for a fingernail to grow to its full length.
 That means it’s possible to experience nail abnormalities as a result of something that occurred months earlier.

 Trauma or damage to the nail itself can cause peeling.
 Soaking your hands in hot water while doing the dishes or engaging in any other prolonged water exposure can dry out the nails.
 This can also cause peeling.

 Other traumatic causes of peeling include: